Jach/anansi/README.md

 (The -1 is to ensure that by the time the last slot in the queue is served, it hasn't waited more than W.)

-Thus at most 4 are in bcrypt + 9 are waiting, total in system is thus <= 13.
-If a 14th request arrives while all these slots are occupied, it immediately enters a sleep state for the duration ~D instead of contending for the semaphore.
+Thus at most 4 are computing bcrypt + 9 are waiting, total in system is thus <= 13.
+If a 14th request arrives while all these slots are occupied, it immediately enters a sleep state for the duration ~D+J instead of contending for the semaphore.

-# Secondary protections of the login component
+## Secondary protections of the login-rate-limiter

 Given an IP address, track the request rate from that IP.
 If it exceeds some amount, then subsequent requests from that IP are temporarily "banned" and immediately go into the sleep-until-deadline state, there won't be any hashing even if the system is otherwise free.
-The duration of the ban starts at 30 seconds but increases exponentially.
+The duration of the ban is fixed with a default of 30 minutes.

-Given a user-key, which may represent a username or email address or UUID, track the request rate for that specific user regardless of IP.
-Again if it exceeds some amount, then subsequent requests on that user are temporarily banned and go into the sleep-until-deadline state for a ban duration.
-The duration of this ban also starts at 30 seconds but doubles until it hits a maximum of 24 hours.
+Given a user-key, which may represent a user id or a username or an email address or a UUID, basically some unique identifier for unique users, track the request rate for login attempts on that specific user regardless of IP.
+Again, if it exceeds some amount, then subsequent requests on that user by any IP are temporarily locked and go into the sleep-until-deadline state for the duration of the lock.
+The duration is fixed with a default of 10 minutes.

-Both ban events are logged at the INFO level with log4cl, which may be of value for server-level protections like fail2ban or resolving issues where someone's account is being targeted and the abusive cases are preventing their legitimate login.
+It may be more desirable to have shorter bans/locks with exponentially increasing times for repeat offenders.
+However I would suggest instead setting up a higher level rule with a service like fail2ban which reads logs about bans and can apply its own ban logic to block requests before they even hit the Lisp web server.
+As for user locks, you may wish to notify the legimate user via an email that their account is undergoing an attack and that if they need to login again they may be unable to while the attack persists.

+# Logging

+Still todo.

 # Metrics

+Still todo.

 [Prometheus.cl](https://github.com/deadtrickster/prometheus.cl) is used to store various metrics.
 They can be found and exposed via `*anansi-registry*`.

-# Example

-A small example site that's just a login form is provided by the `anansi-web-login/example` system.
-There are also some selenium webdriver tests for this system in `anansi-web-login/test`.

 # License